Local Pub Guide

 - Travellers Rest

 Busy roadside inn with a roaring fire next to the compact bar.
+Beers are from Jennings or Marston's many takeovers.
 Good food.
-No smoking dining room.
-Close to the coast to coast walk, and the start of the path to Helvellyn.
+Separate dining room.
+Close to the coast to coast walk and the start of the path to Helvellyn.
+Useful car park for walkers: pub charges £5 for the day - deductable from refreshments from the bar at the end of the day!

 - Tweedies Bar & Lodge